JordanCWard/Elist/README.md

 <img width="400" alt="Average Order Value by Location (map)" src="https://github.com/user-attachments/assets/e58c7eca-8323-4c51-90d5-7ab1222932ca">

 #### Findings:
-- **Global Reach:** Elist customers placed orders from 195 countries, with the United States contributing 47% of total sales.
+- **Global Reach:** Customers placed orders from 195 countries, with the United States contributing 47% of total sales.
-- **Concentration of Sales:** The top 12 countries account for 80% of Elist's total sales, highlighting the importance of maintaining a strong presence in these markets.
+- **Concentration of Sales:** The top 12 countries account for 80% of total sales, highlighting the importance of maintaining a strong presence in these markets.
 - **High-AOV Countries:** After filtering for countries with 100 or more orders, 12 countries show an average order value (AOV) above $300.
 These countries represent 8% of total orders and 10% of total sales.

 #### Recommendations: